 The Haryana government's move to grant Rs 8 lakh compensation to Rakbar's family has not gone down well with Sharma and his group.
 "The state is patronising smugglers," said Sharma.

-The group, that has been holding protests asking for the ‘innocent’ accused to be released, plans to embarrass the government over what it says is the government’s bias towards cow smugglers.
+The group, that has been holding protests asking for the “innocent” accused to be released, plans to embarrass the Haryana government over what it says is the government’s bias towards cow smugglers.

-Sharma and Singh are angry that neither of the Haryana or Rajasthan state governments have made any grants to farmers and gau rakshaks injured or killed at the hands of smugglers.
+Sharma and Singh are angry that neither the Haryana nor the Rajasthan government has made any grants to farmers and gau rakshaks injured or killed at the hands of smugglers.
 "Forget grants, they have not even compensated farmers for the loss of their cattle," said Sharma.

 The gau rakshaks may have a genuine complaint.
 Unlike the cases of mob lynching, those of grievous injury and deaths caused by the meat mafia are plenty, and there has been no talk of any state compensation.